metio/terraform-provider-k8s/docs/data-sources/gitops_hybrid_cloud_patterns_io_pattern_v1alpha1_manifest.md

 Optional:

-- `cluster_group_chart_git_revision` (String) The git reference when deploying the clustergroup helm chart directly from a git repo Defaults to 'main'.
+- `cluster_group_chart_git_revision` (String) The git reference when deploying the clustergroup helm chart directly from a git repoDefaults to 'main'.
 (Only used when developing the clustergroup helm chart)
 - `cluster_group_chart_version` (String) Which chart version for the clustergroup helm chart.
 Defaults to '0.8.*'
-- `cluster_group_git_repo_url` (String) The url when deploying the clustergroup helm chart directly from a git repo Defaults to '' which means not used (Only used when developing the clustergroup helm chart)
+- `cluster_group_git_repo_url` (String) The url when deploying the clustergroup helm chart directly from a git repoDefaults to '' which means not used (Only used when developing the clustergroup helm chart)
 - `enabled` (Boolean) (EXPERIMENTAL) Enable multi-source support when deploying the clustergroup argo application
 - `helm_repo_url` (String) The helm chart url to fetch the helm charts from in order to deploy the pattern.
 Defaults to https://charts.validatedpatterns.io/